 Step 1 makes the context durable.
 The _about-you.md file holds the operating filter Claude reads every session, so its tone and recommendations fit your work from day one.
 The project hub holds the cumulative state of one project.
 The CLAUDE.md helper file makes the vault legible to Claude Code automatically.
 None of it lives inside a chat.
 All of it survives.

 Paste Prompt 2.
-Claude Code creates the session note template at Projects/[project-name]/sessions/_template.md.
+Claude Code creates the session note template at 06-Templates/_session-template.md.
 Three sections: goal, current state, next action.
+Single source of truth, read by /wrapup for every project.

 One paste.
 One file.
 Thirty seconds.

 You are helping me add a session note template to my project vault.
-The vault scaffold and one project hub already exist from Prompt 1.
+The vault scaffold already exists from Prompt 1.
 Walk slowly.
-Ask one question at a time.

 Follow these steps in order.

-2. Inside that project's `sessions/` folder, create a file called "_template.md" with the content below.
-Replace `{Project Name}` (both occurrences) with the actual project name from step 1.
-Leave `{YYYY-MM-DD}` and `{short session label}` as literal placeholders, `/wrapup` will substitute those when it writes real session notes.
+3. Inside `06-Templates/`, create a file called `_session-template.md` with the content below.
+Leave `{Project Name}`, `{YYYY-MM-DD}`, and `{short session label}` as literal placeholders. `/wrapup` will substitute all three when it writes real session notes.
 The template below is shown indented for readability, write the file with no leading whitespace on any line.

 ---